 Growing Your Peppers

 You've germinated the seeds and successfully transplanted them to their forever home.
-Now the fun part starts!
+Now the exciting part starts!
 Watching them mature and flower and then produce the spicy pepper you've been waiting for.
+Heres a picture of one of our pepper plants in the Grobo!

 Grow Hot Peppers With Ease